apurvwagh/DevOps-interview-questions-/infobeans.md

 3. How do you troubleshoot a Pod stuck in CrashLoopBackOff?

 1) CrashLoopBackOff means the container is repeatedly starting and terminating.
-I first check the Pod status and events, then look at the current and previous container logs.
+I first check the Pod status and events, then check the kubectl describe pod so in the event section would come to know the exact issue. also the current and previous container logs.
 The previous logs are especially important because the container may have already restarted.
-2)  I check the exit code and last state to determine whether it is an application crash, missing configuration, Secret or environment variable, dependency failure, failed probe or OOMKilled condition.
+2)  so i determine whether it is an application crash, missing configuration, Secret or environment variable, dependency failure, failed probe or OOMKilled condition.
-3) I then compare the issue with recent deployments or configuration changes.
+4) I then compare the issue with recent deployments or configuration changes.
 If the new release is responsible and production is impacted, I roll back to the last known-good version and then investigate the RCA.”

 ========================================================================================